-The Company has also issued warrants, which remain outstanding, between 1990 and 1997 to purchase 24,403,000 shares of the Company's stock at \$.25 per share (subsequently repriced to \$.18 per share) in connection with the sale of profits interests in the Rangeview WCA, which were subsequently converted into participating interests in the CAA.
+As discussed in Note 7, the Company has issued warrants which remain outstanding, between 1990 and 1998 to purchase 24,403,000 shares of the Company's stock at \$.18 per share in connection with the sale of profits interests in the Rangeview WCA, which were subsequently converted into participating interests in the CAA.
 The warrants expire 6 months after the payment of the participating interests in the CAA.

-During the years ended August 31, 1998 and 1997, no warrants were exercised.
+No warrants were exercised during the years ended August 31, 1999 and 1998.

-NOTE 8 - INCOME TAXES
+NOTE 10 - INCOME TAXES

-The tax effects of the temporary differences that give rise to significant portions of the deferred tax assets and liabilities at August 31, 1998 and 1997 are presented below.
+The tax effects of the temporary differences that give rise to significant portions of the deferred tax assets and liabilities at August 31, 1999 and 1998 are presented below.